 - Winnipeg Jets

 Bet on Stanley Cup: Where the Best NHL Teams Meet

 The playoffs consist of four rounds based on a best-of-seven series format to crown the best NHL team.
-Dont forget to compare betting sites available in Philadelphia if you want to bet on the Stanley Cup.
+Dont forget to compare the best NHL betting sites if you want to bet on the Stanley Cup.

 After the regular season has played out, the top 16 best NHL teams based on the regular-season points (eight from each conference) qualify for the playoffs.

 The top three NHL teams out of each division will gain automatic qualification.
 The remaining four spots are then given to the next two highest-scoring teams from each conference regardless of their division.
 These teams are known as wild cards.